Preschool Intake Process for children ages 3 to 5 years

 - Parent or Guardian's Driver's License

-On the day of scheduled screening (with diagnostician and SLP), please arrive on time and with all above requested documentation.
-Typically, the developmental screening takes one to 2 hours.
-Upon completion of the screening, the assessment personnel will review results with parents and make recommendations regarding whether referral for a more in-depth evaluation may be indicated.
+On the day of scheduled intake (with diagnostician and SLP), please arrive on time and with all above requested documentation.
+Typically, this appointment will take one to 2 hours.
+Upon completion, the assessment personnel along with the parents/guardians present will make determinations and recommendations regarding whether referral for a special education evaluation may be indicated.

 **If your child participates in a Mother's Day Out or preschool program, teacher information will be requested related to classroom strengths and weaknesses.